 Jerusalem artichokes have a sweet and nutty flavour, very easy to pair with a variety of herbs.
 I chose lemon thyme for its strong citrusy notes, but you could use ordinary thyme, rosemary, parsley or dill.

 How to prepare Jerusalem artichokes

-Jerusalem artichokes are round, knobbly vegetables with thin skin, which doesn’t have to be peeled, only rubbed to get rid of any soil or grit.
-Because it’s so uneven peeling it would waste too much of the actual vegetable.
+Jerusalem artichokes are round, knobbly vegetables with thin skin.
+You don’t have to peel them, only rub to get rid of any soil or grit.
+Because they are so uneven peeling it would waste too much of the actual vegetable.

 So once you’ve cleaned your artichokes (see Instructions for more details), simply halve or cut them into quarters.
 Then coat in the thyme, oil and garlic mixture, season and pop in the oven for 45 minutes.